Eschatologue/CM_wiki/docs/class/monk/element.md

 ***Reach.*** When you make an [Unarmed Strike], your reach is 10 feet greater than normal, as elemental energy extends from you.

-***Elemental Strikes.*** Whenever you hit with your [Unarmed Strike], you can cause it to deal your choice of :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lightning: Lightning or :dmg-thunder: Thunder damage rather than its normal damage type.
+***Elemental Strikes.*** Whenever you hit with your [Unarmed Strike], you can cause it to deal your choice of :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning or :dmg-thun: Thunder damage rather than its normal damage type.
 When you deal one of these types with your [Unarmed Strike], you can also force the target to make a Strength saving throw.
 On a failed save, you can move the target up to 10 feet toward or away from you, as elemental energy swirls around it.

 ### Level 6: Environmental Burst

 As a Magic action, you can spend 2 :class-phb24-monk: **Focus Points** to cause environmental energy to burst in a 20-foot-radius sphere centered on a point within 120 feet of yourself.
-Choose a damage type :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lightning: Lightning or :dmg-thunder: Thunder.
+Choose a damage type :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-lgtn: Lightning or :dmg-thun: Thunder.

 Each creature in the sphere must make a Dexterity saving throw.
 On a failed save, a creature takes damage of the chosen type equal to three rolls of your Martial Arts die.
 On a successful save, a creature takes half as much damage.